steveklabnik/turbolinks_test/README.md

 figure it out.
 But having actual measurements beats complaining about shit on Twitter any day.

-### with little sleep branch
+### with lots of sleep branch

-This has BCX's Javascript and CSS files, and adds a `sleep 0.1` in the controller to simulate database access.
+This has BCX's Javascript and CSS files, and adds a `sleep 0.5` in the controller to simulate database access.

 ## To run it: